katerinakazantseva/strainy/README.md

 Note that if you use an M1 conda installation, you should run `conda config --add subdirs osx-64` before installation.
 Find details [**here**](https://github.com/conda/conda/issues/11216)

-Once installed, you will need to activate the conda environemnt prior running:
+Once installed, you will need to activate the conda environment prior running:

 ```
 conda activate strainy